 Do Blobfish Bite?

-Blobfish do not have any teeth in their mouth, meaning you will never have to worry about one of them biting you.
-Beyond its lack of teeth for biting, rarely would you ever even encounter this fish in the water, so there's no reason to worry about it.
+Blobfish do not have any teeth in their mouths, meaning you will never have to worry about one of them biting you.
+In addition to their lack of teeth for biting, rarely would you ever even encounter this fish in the water, so there's no reason to worry about it.

 Why Do Blobfish Look Different Underwater?